Are Palm Trees Native To California? (And Species of Palm Trees?)

 Palm trees get so tall in California because they get a similar type of climate to their original habitat.
 Lots of sunlight helps them to grow high.
 In general, palms compete in search of more light.
 Palms like Washingtonia filifera and Mexican fan palm have naturalized to the region.

 The temperatures in Southern California are optimal and hardly ever get harsh with no strong winds.
 The pleasant, tropical weather conditions make it suitable for palm trees to grow comfortably.
-Unlike the East Coast, California has the lowest number of lightning strikes reducing the risks of knocking over trees.
+Plus, unlike the East Coast, California has the lowest number of lightning strikes, reducing the risks of knocking over trees.

 What are the Tall Palm Trees in California Called?

 The tall, skinny palms that you see commonly in California are the Mexican fan palms.
-They can grow incredibly tall with little fronds above and are the tallest known palms in world history.
-California fan palms can also get very tall, but not as tall as the Mexican fan palms.
+They can grow to an incredible height of 98 feet with little fronds above and are among the tallest known palms in world history.
+California fan palms can also get very tall, up to 75 feet, meaning not as tall as the Mexican fan palms.

-Apart from the Mexican fan palms, the tall palms that you see are the native California fan palms.
+So yes, apart from the Mexican fan palms, it could be that the tall palms you see are the native California fan palms.
 The King palm and Queen palm are fast-growing palm trees that can grow tall and have large fronds.

 Can Palm Trees Grow in California?

 Palm trees can now easily grow in California due to moderate temperatures, lots of sunlight, and little to no risk of lightning strikes.
-But the desert-like soil increases the water needs of the palms in this region.
-They need abundant watering in the summers.
+However, the desert-like soil increases the water needs of the palms in this region.
+They need abundant watering in the summer.

 How Many Species of Palm Trees are in California?

-Southern California does not have a lot of trees but it receives a lot of sunlight which makes it suitable for palm trees to grow.
+Southern California does not have a lot of trees, but it receives a lot of sunlight, making it suitable for palm trees to grow.

-There are more but these are the most commonly seen varieties seen across the warmer regions of California.
+In fact, besides the 10 listed palm plant species, there are more, but these are the most commonly seen varieties across the warmer regions of California.
 Most palms prefer bright, warm weather conditions and can tolerate the occasional drought conditions of California.

 How Old Are Palm Trees in Los Angeles?